CycloneDX/guides/VDR_VEX/en/0x90-Appendix-A_Glossary.md

 - **Package manager** - A distribution mechanism that makes software artifacts discoverable by requesters.

-- **Package URL (PURL)** - An ecosystem-agnostic specification which standardizes the syntax and location information of software components.
+- **Package-URL (PURL)** - An ecosystem-agnostic specification which standardizes the syntax and location information of software components.

 - **Pedigree** - Data which describes the lineage and/or process for which software has been created or altered.